 Weight Increase and Yin and Yang

-Weight gain, according to TCM (Traditional Chinese Medicine in Marlton), is a yin pattern typically marked by an overabundance of dampness.
+Weight gain, according to TCM (Traditional Chinese Medicine in Bellingham), is a yin pattern typically marked by an overabundance of dampness.
 Dampness can’t be eliminated by counting calories.
 Lots of standard diet foods including pasta, smoothies, fruits, and salads are damp.
 Some practitioners observe their clients increase their weight on a diet of damp foods.

 Essential to losing weight without reducing calories or dieting is to select foods that eliminate excess dampness in the body and boost digestion.
 This approach is also an ideal way to reduce fluid retention, growths, tumors, and cholesterol.
 In order to lose weight, a person doesn’t need to eat less; in fact, when he starts to eat more, that’s the only time he loses weight.